Seed Starting Tips

 Seed Starting Equipment:

-- Let's explore what to use: trays, kits peat pots, peart pellets.
+- Let's explore what to use: trays, kits peat pots, peat pellets.

 Soaking seeds prior to planting